Tomshiii/ahk_wiki/Latest/Classes/Other Classes.md

 #### *keepWindow*
 Type: *Boolean*
 > This parameter is whether you wish for the cmd window to remain once it has finished excecuting your command.
+Defaults to `false`

 #### *runParams*
 Type: *Variadic - String*